shieldgenerator7/DnD-Stories/Wyl/Wyl Spell Recipes.md

 There must be a translator in range, which is a creature that speaks both languages.
 If there is no translator in range, you get images of what the meaning is to the speaker.
 Otherwise, you get an “unknown”.

-You get an “unknown” if used on:

--   secret messages that aren’t part of a spoken language
--   non-speech, such as animal noises and gibberish

 *Reminder: Divination uses Telepathy to get an answer from a creature’s knowledge*

 # Translate Text (Comprehend Languages)